 When you arrive in Queen Elizabeth National Park, the animal sightings come quickly; in my first half hour in the park I saw hippos, warthogs, Ugandan kobs, buffaloes and waterbucks.
 The landscape here also changes dramatically, from thick, lush forests to dry savannah.

 An evening game drive is a great way to spot the big cats who may emerge as the sun and the temperature go down.
 We were lucky to see three lions sleeping near a thicket.
 We waited for a long time, but they barely moved except to roll over now and then.
-They looked quite full, perhaps from a big dinner the night before!
+They looked quite full, perhaps from a big lunch!

 Kazinga Channel boat tour